tokee/reptile/README.md

 reptile
 =======

-Generates Deep Zoom Image tiles.
+Generates Deep Zoom Image tiles with a sample presentation page.

 If the input image is JPEG and the overlap is 0, reptile uses jpegtran to avoid lossy re-compression of the base tiles.